Skip to content

 params:

-• marginLeft: An optional margin to use on the left side
+• marginLeft: How much margin to use on the left.
+Defaults to the config frameMarginX

 returns: The created frame